humdrum-tools/humdrum-documentation/guide/ch07/index.md

 output, users can use the **perform** forward-search (`/`) or backward-search (`?`) commands to move directly to a particular commented point in the score.
-For example, if an input contains a global comment containing the character string \"`Second theme`,\" then the user can move immediately to this position in the input by entering the following command:
+For example, if an input contains a global comment containing the character string "`Second theme`," then the user can move immediately to this position in the input by entering the following command: